hwmWill/HMDA/README.md

 ## Data acquisition

 Data was imported into a SQLite database using Python.
-The notebook used in this step is available <a href="" target="_blank">here</a>.
+The notebook used in this step is available <a href="./createSQL.py" target="_blank">here</a>.

 When importing LAR data, 'Exempt' was used as a null value when reading numeric columns in the source data, state_code and applicant_age/co_applicant_age (which are given as age ranges) were imported as strings, and pipes were used as delimiters.